 Any failure of ISXFEU, its merchants, partners or others who use its services to adequately protect sensitive data could have a material and adverse effect on its reputation, business, financial condition, results of operations and prospects.
 ISXFEU cannot make any assurances that its systems or arrangements with associated participants or other third parties will prevent the unauthorised use or disclosure of data or that it would be reimbursed by associated participants or other third parties in the event of any unauthorised use or disclosure of data by them.
-Any such unauthorised use or disclosure of data could have a material adverse effect on ISXFEU's business, financial condition, and results of operations.
+Any such unauthorised use or disclosure of data could result in protracted and costly litigation, which could have a material adverse effect on ISXFEU's business, financial condition, and results of operations.

 ISXFEU is also vulnerable to systems failure and software defects which could impact its ability to ensure the security or integrity of the information provided to it.

 See also section 12.1.17 and section 12.2.2.